 Walt Disney is famous for creating one of the most recognized brands in the world, Disney, but few know as much about the man behind the Magic Kingdom, not to mention the hundreds of animated cartoons, countless feature films and endless toys that bear his name.

 Disney was born in 1901 in Chicago and was an avid artist from an early age.
 At 16, he enlisted in the Red Cross and served in World War I, driving an ambulance that he customized with his own cartoon drawings.
-Upon his return, he worked as an advertising cartoonist in Kansas City, Missouri, but this soured quickly.
+Upon his return, he worked as an advertising cartoonist in Kansas City, Mo.

 Disney went back to the drawing board, producing a silent cartoon called Plane Crazy that featured a new character named Mickey Mouse.
 But the advent of sound changed everything in Hollywood.
 To capitalize on the craze for "talkies," Disney delayed Plane Crazy and instead produced a second Mickey Mouse cartoon, this one with sound.
 Steamboat Willie, released in 1928, was the first animated film to feature synchronized sound.
 Despite the film's international success, Walt and Roy still needed cash, so they licensed Mickey Mouse's image for a fee of $300, to be used on a tablet of paper aimed at children.

 Disney became fixated on using the newest technology for his films.
 He obtained exclusive rights to use Technicolor in animated films for two years, winning his first Academy Award in 1932 for the animated short Flowers and Trees, which was also the first full-color cartoon.